-- Access to benefit/health files is only permitted by those designated by the Pastor/Administrator and the employee. - Authorized agents of the State are also allowed access to personnel files as required for their official inspection purposes, per an authorized court subpoena.
+- Access to benefit/health files is only permitted by those designated by the Office of Human Resources and the employee. - Authorized agents of the State are also allowed access to personnel files as required for their official inspection purposes, per an authorized court subpoena.